 This is Nepal’s longest and most extensive festival, especially famous in Patan (Lalitpur District).
 A huge chariot is built on Pulchowk Road over a few weeks.
-And eventually, the god Machchhendranath placed within, and three days later, the chariot begins its procession throughout Patan and wider Lalitpur, towards Bungamati.
-Machchhendranath is that the Newar God of rain, and also the festival ushers in the monsoon.
+And eventually, the god Machchhendranath is placed within, and three days later, the chariot begins its procession throughout Patan and wider Lalitpur, towards Bungamati.
+Machchhendranath is the Newar God of rain, and also the festival ushers in the monsoon.

 Krishna Janmashtami marks the birth of Lord Krishna.
-Thought of the eighth incarnation of God Vishnu, Krishna is that the most important character within the Hindu epic, the Mahabharat.
+Thought of the eighth incarnation of God Vishnu, Krishna is the most important character within the Hindu epic, the Mahabharat.
 Nowadays Hindu devotees visit Lord Krishna’s temples.
 Specifically, thousands of devotees gather at the stone Krishna’s Mandir in Patan Durbar Square.

 Ghode Jatra (Parade of Horses), celebrated throughout Chaitra (March- April), is another festival that unites all the people of the community.
 Though there’s no nonspiritual background for the parade, it’s believed that a demon spirit was buried below Tundikhel.
 And also the horse parade ensures that it doesn’t come from the graveyard.
-Newars from the local community involved in gatherings or parties throughout these events.
+Newars from the local community are involved in gatherings or parties throughout these events.